Pulp and paper

 - Promoting fairer access to paper resources globally, including reducing wasteful consumption.
 In order to achieve this, we have joined forces with some 100 NGOs on the European Environmental Paper Network.

-Some proposed new pulpwood plantations and mills threaten natural habitats in many places with high conservation values.
+Some proposed new pulpwood plantations and mills threaten natural habitats in WWF priority places.

-For example, the remaining natural forests in Sumatra, Borneo, New Guinea, Russian Far East, Southern Chile and the Atlantic forest region in Brazil are endangered because of growing demand for pulpwood, among other threats.
+For example, the remaining natural forests in Sumatra, Borneo, New Guinea, Russian Far East are endangered because of growing demand for pulpwood, among other threats.

 Forests also maintain the world’s abundant biodiversity, essential for life on Earth.
 The activities of the pulp and paper sector in these places threaten the habitats of several rare wildlife species such as Asian big cats (including tigers), Asian elephant, Asian rhinos, and orangutans.